Design Principles II, Spring 2016, Instructor: Liz Knight

 Designing for the Professional Swimmer (2016)

-At the beginning of this assignment, we were assigned research topics.
 The research topic I was under was "Sports."
 I decided that I wanted to investigate swimming as the sport, and went to the Brown University pool many times to determine who my potential users could be.
 I came upon four different user groups who engage with the pool environment.
 I noticed that each of these groups had different objectives in mind when in the environment.

 After observing these user groups over several occasions, I decided that I wanted to design for the professional swimmer.
 I then created the following problem statement and user profile.